 - Take the Deacon Minister Course (1 Credit)

-4. Offical Internationally Recognized Ordinations
+4. Official Internationally Recognized Ordinations

 While this minister leader is ordained locally, the Christian Leaders Alliance is part of Christian Leaders, NFP which is sanctioned to train leaders via Christian Leaders Institute.
 This Christian Leaders Alliance and Christian Leaders Institute partner together to keep accurate records of ministry training and ordination requirements.
-The Chrisitan Leaders Alliance has created an international directory of those ordained and/or commissioned into a Minister role.
+The Chrisitan Leaders Alliance has created an international directory of those ordained and commissioned into a Minister role.

-Christian Leaders Alliance also will send official documents that give local evidence of ordination.
+For a small fee, Christian Leaders Alliance also will send official documents that give local evidence of ordination.
 Ordained leaders may purchase these document should they need them.

 Start your ministry training at Chrisitan Leaders Institute